Canadian-Wildlife-Federation/abfishpass/README.md

 * fish survey and stocking information

 Segments are classified as:
+* ACCESSIBLE - when there are no gradient barriers downstream and there are no impassable barriers downstream
-* ACCESSIBLE - when all gradients downstream are less than maximum amount and there are no barriers downstream OR there is fish stocking or fish survey points upstream (for the given species)
+* POTENTIALLY ACCESSIBLE - when there are no gradient barriers downstream OR when there are gradient barriers downstream, but there are fish stocking or fish survey points (for the given species) on the segment or upstream
-* POTENTIALLY ACCESSIBLE - when all gradients downstream are less than the maximum amount but there is a barrier downstream
-* NOT ACCESSIBLE - when any downstream gradient is greater than the maximum value
+* NOT ACCESSIBLE - when there are gradient barriers downstream and no fish stocking or fish survey points (for the given species) on the segment or upstream

 Barriers include:
-* CABD loaded barriers (dams, waterfalls)
+* CABD loaded barriers (dams) where passability status != 'PASSABLE'
-* modelled crossing on streams with strahler order < 6
+* Modelled or assessed crossings where passability status != 'PASSABLE'

+NOTE: The calculations for potentially accessible and not accessible are currently tailored for resident species.
+If species of interest are not resident species, users can remove the consideration for fish stocking and fish survey points.

 **Script**